David Davis (British politician)

-Early life
+Early life and career

-Born to a single mother, Betty Brown, in York on 23 December 1948, Davis was initially raised by his grandparents there.
-His maternal grandfather, Walter Harrison, was the son of a wealthy trawlerman but was disinherited after joining the Communist Party; he led a 'hunger march' to London shortly after the more famous Jarrow March, which did not allow Communists to participate.
-His father, whom he met once after his mother's death, is Welsh.
+David Davis was born on 23 December 1948 in York to a single mother, Betty Brown.
+He was initially raised by his grandparents.
+His maternal grandfather, Walter Harrison, was the son of a wealthy trawlerman, but was disinherited after joining the Communist Party; he led a "hunger march" to London shortly after the more famous Jarrow March, which did not allow Communists to participate.
+His father, whom he met once after his mother's death, was Welsh.
 After his mother married Ronald Davis the family moved to London, where they lived initially in a flat in Wandsworth, which Davis has described as "a terrible little slum".
 Later, after his half-sister was born, the family moved to a council estate in Tooting, his stepfather being a shop steward at Battersea Power Station.

-When he left Bec Grammar School in Tooting, his A Level results were not good enough to secure a university place so Davis worked as an insurance clerk and became a soldier in the Territorial Army's 21 SAS (Artists) Regiment to earn the money to retake his examinations.
-After doing so he won a place at the University of Warwick (BSc Joint Hons Molecular Science/Computer Science 1968–1971).
+Davis went to Bec Grammar School in Tooting, and when he left, his A Level results were not good enough to secure a university place.
+He subsequently worked as an insurance clerk and became a soldier in the Territorial Army's 21 SAS (Artists) to earn the money needed to retake his examinations.
+After doing so he won a place at the University of Warwick, where he graduated with a BSc Joint Hons in Molecular Science and Computer Science in 1971.
 While at Warwick he was one of the founding members of the student radio station, University Radio Warwick.
-He went straight from there to London Business School, where he earned a master's degree in business (1971–1973), and later attended Harvard Business School's Advanced Management Program (1984–85).
+While a student, Davis was active in the Federation of Conservative Students, becoming national chairman in 1973.
 Davis worked for Tate & Lyle for 17 years, rising to become a senior executive, including restructuring its troubled Canadian subsidiary, Redpath Sugar.
 He wrote about his business experiences in the 1988 book How to Turn Round a Company.